DavidBroadway/magrec/README.md

 ### 3.3 Collaboration

-If you wanna collaborate or have questions please contact one of the contributors.
+If you wanna collaborate or have questions please contact me at broadwayphysics@gmail.com or my relavant univeristy account currently david.broadway@rmit.edu.au

-For AI related questions : Adrien Dubois (adr.dubois@gmail.com)

-For physics related questions : David Broadway (davidaaron.broadway@unibas.ch)

 ### 3.4.
 License
 Permission is hereby granted, free of charge, to any person obtaining a copy